 Even though it might feel impossible, there are things you can do to help clear and prevent breakouts.
-To start, it’s helpful to know your specific skin type (breakouts will always be most prevalent for those with excess oil production who are prone to clogged pores, like skin types #1, #2, #3, and #4).
+To start, it’s helpful to know your specific skin type (breakouts will always be most prevalent for those with excess oil production who are prone to clogged pores, like Skin Types 1-4).
 It’s also helpful to know the type of breakouts you’re dealing with as well as the science behind them (did you know that the formation of a blemish can begin weeks—even months—before it appears?).

 In this post, I’ll explain the life cycle of a blemish from start to finish.
 I’ll also share expert advice on how to get rid of breakouts, fast.
 Keep reading for all of this and more.